 but if you cannot get enough of those you can pin pants to any hanger.

 Just make sure the pins are on the TOP bar and not on the bottom so

 the pants hang flat and won't slide to one side.
 It's best to pin

 the tag through a belt loop or with a tagging gun, aim for a seam.

-so make it easy for them to see all of the items.
+it easy for them to see all of the items.

 must be on hangers.
 Pin several together or use a hanger